Cholesterol and lifestyle

 Look at food labels.
 Avoid foods that are high in saturated fat.
 Eating too much of this type of fat can lead to heart disease.

 - Choose lean protein foods, such as soy, fish, skinless chicken, very lean meat, and fat-free or 1% dairy products.

 - Look for the words "hydrogenated", "partially hydrogenated", and "trans fats" on food labels.
 Do not eat foods with these words in the ingredients lists.

 - Limit how much fried food you eat.

-- Eat fewer egg yolks, hard cheeses, whole milk, cream, ice cream, and cholesterol and lifestyle.
+- Eat fewer egg yolks, hard cheeses, whole milk, cream, and ice cream.

 - Eat less fatty meat and smaller portions of meat, in general.